djeada/Kaggle-House-Prices/README.md

 <h1>Cleaning Data</h1>

 <h1>General Statistics</h1>
 It is always a good idea to take a look at some basic statistics before using any machine learning.
-Some trends in the data might be obvious and could help us later in understanding predictions of different machine learning algorithms.
+Some trends in the data might be obvious and could help us later to understand the predictions of different machine learning algorithms.

 ![alt text](https://github.com/djeada/kaggle-house-prices/blob/main/resources/number_of_houses_vs_house_prices.png)